1. Homekeyboard_arrow_right

 Curators: Alejandra Bosch and Pablo Alfaro

-The exhibition brings together a video combining audiovisual records of the process with technical drawings of the artifacts built for the research, accompanied by sound design and an original soundtrack composed specifically for the project since its inception.
-In dialogue with this living archive, fog scans—the project’s initial goal—are displayed, bringing fragments of a landscape revealed only through technological mediations deployed in various expeditions into the exhibition space.
+The exhibition presents a retrospective of the fog scanning project led by Mauricio Lacrampette, developed between 2019 and 2025 in the Alto Patache Fog Oasis.
+The journey begins with the first experiments of the KMNCHK ScanLab and culminates with the construction of ObsLam, the world’s first laminar fog observatory.
+During these years, the project has explored the possibility of perceiving and recording the hidden geometry of the air, investigating fog as matter, atmospheric entity, and perceptual limit.
+The display brings together audiovisual records of the process, technical drawings of the artifacts built for the research, and sound design, accompanied by an original soundtrack composed specifically for the project since its inception.
+In dialogue with this living archive, fog scans —the project’s initial goal— are displayed, bringing to light fragments of a landscape revealed only through technological mediations deployed during various expeditions into the exhibition space.
 Between the visual, the sonic, the technological, and the atmospheric, the exhibition proposes an expanded reading of the invisible and the ephemeral in contemporary ecosystems.

 Exhibition 3 – August 12 to October 9